Miracle on Ice: Gold medal

 The United States did not win the gold medal by defeating the USSR.
 In 1980, the medal round was a round-robin, not a single elimination format as it is today.
 Under Olympic rules at the time, the group game with Sweden was counted along with the medal-round games versus the Soviet Union and Finland.
-Going into the final two medal-round games (USA vs Finland; USSR vs Sweden), it was mathematically possible for the United States to finish anywhere from first to fourth.
+Going into the final two medal-round games (U.S. versus Finland; USSR versus Sweden), it was mathematically possible for the United States to finish anywhere from first to fourth.
 A victory over Finland would secure the gold medal, while a tie would guarantee a podium finish for the Americans.

-The March 3, 1980 cover of Sports Illustrated ran without any accompanying captions or headlines.
+The March 3, 1980, cover of Sports Illustrated ran without any accompanying captions or headlines.

-Once again, Team USA faced a deficit, trailing 2-1 after the second period against Finland.
+Two days later, on February 24, 1980, once again, Team USA faced a deficit, trailing 2–1 after the second period against Finland.
 According to Mike Eruzione, coming into the dressing room for the second intermission, Brooks turned to his players, looked at them, and said, "If you lose this game, you'll take it to your fucking graves."
 He then walked towards the locker room door, paused, looked over his shoulder, and said to them again, "Your fucking graves."
 Team USA scored three goals in the third period to defeat Finland 4–2.

-At the time, the players ascended a podium to receive their medals and then lined up on the ice for the playing of the national anthem, as the podium was only meant to accommodate one person.
+At the time, the players ascended a podium to receive their medals and then lined up on the ice for the playing of the national anthem, as the podium was meant to accommodate only one person.
 Only the team captains remained on the podium for the duration.
 After the completion of the anthem, Eruzione motioned for his teammates to join him on the podium.
 Today, podiums are not used for ice hockey; the teams line up on their respective blue lines after the final game.
 After the gold medal-securing victory over Finland, the players received a congratulatory phone call from President Jimmy Carter.

 The cover of the March 3, 1980, issue of Sports Illustrated was a photograph by Heinz Kluetmeier of the American players celebrating and waving an American flag; it did not feature any explanatory captions or headlines, because, as Kluetmeier put it, "It didn't need it.
 Everyone in America knew what happened."
 The U.S. team also received the magazine's "Sportsmen of the Year" award, and were also named Athlete of the Year by the Associated Press and ABC's Wide World of Sports.
 In 2004, ESPN, as part of its 25th anniversary, declared the Miracle on Ice to be the top sports headline moment and game of the period 1979–2004.
 The victory was voted the greatest sports moment of the 20th century by Sports Illustrated.

-The U.S. team lit the Olympic cauldron at the 2002 Winter Olympics.